Mesa/Boogie: Princeton Boogie

-Mesa/Boogie began with a practical joke when Smith was commissioned to secretly convert the 20-watt Fender Princeton of a local guitarist into a significantly louder 100-watt amp without altering its appearance.
+Mesa/Boogie began with a practical joke when Smith was commissioned to secretly convert the 20-watt Fender Princeton of local guitarist Barry Melton of Country Joe & the Fish into a significantly louder 100-watt amp without altering its appearance.
 He accomplished this by replacing the amplifier section with that of a Fender Bassman and replacing the 10-inch speaker with a 12-inch speaker.
 To ensure the joke would work, Smith asked Carlos Santana, a customer at Prune Music, to demo the amp.
-Despite initial skepticism at the sight of the seemingly stock amplifier, Santana played it and was impressed, exclaiming, "Man, that amp really boogies!"
+Despite initial skepticism at the sight of the seemingly stock amplifier, Santana played it and exclaimed, "Man, that amp really boogies!"
+Customers at Prune Music were impressed with what Smith dubbed the "Princeton Boogie" and Smith would ultimately build and sell over 200 of them before the local supply of used Princetons ran out.

-In addition to the amp repair business, Smith supplemented his income by building concrete foundations for summer houses and rebuilding Mercedes-Benz automobile engines.
-Smith made up Mesa Engineering, an official-sounding name, as the umbrella company for these efforts: purchasing concrete by the truckload for house projects, as well as wholesale parts for amps and engines.
+At the time, Smith supplemented his amplifier income by building concrete foundations for houses and restoring Mercedes-Benz automobile engines.
+Smith wanted to purchase amp and engine parts at wholesale prices from European dealers, so he founded Mesa Engineering as an umbrella company with a more serious-sounding name than Boogie.
+Smith had intended to use the name "Marin Engineering," but it was taken and "Mesa" was chosen off the top of his head.